mike14747/next-with-auth/README.md

 export default NextAuth({
     providers: [
         Credentials({
-            name: 'username/password',

-            // the credentials property is not needed since we are using a custom login page, but I've left it here anyway
+            // the name and credentials properties are not needed since we are using a custom login page
+            // I've commented them out but kept them in here in case they become needed
+            // name: 'username/password',
-            credentials: {
+            // credentials: {
-                username: { label: 'Username', type: 'text' },
+            //     username: { label: 'Username', type: 'text' },
-                password: { label: 'Password', type: 'password' }, },
+            //     password: { label: 'Password', type: 'password' },
+            // },

             async authorize(credentials) {
                 const user = await getUserForSignin(credentials.username, credentials.password);